Membrane homeostasis

 photo of protoplast partially inspired in a pipette

-Membrane homeostasis, tension regulation, area regulation and mechanosensitive membrane traffic are all used to describe membrane-reservoir exchange, a phenomenon that complicates membrane mechanics, osmosis and cellular osmotic response.
+Membrane mechanical homeostasis, tension regulation, area regulation and mechanosensitive membrane traffic are all used to describe membrane-reservoir exchange, a phenomenon that complicates membrane mechanics, osmosis and cellular osmotic response.

 Some cell membranes, when exposed to increased tension, increase their area by incorporating new membrane material from a reservoir.
 Conversely, when the tension is sufficiently low, they may delete material from the membrane, and thus sometimes regain their original shape after, for example, osmotic contraction.
 One important consequence is the lysis of cells during cycles of osmotic contraction and expansion.